lhns/mc-fluid-physics/README.md

 ## Known issues
 - Under some circumstances fluids can stop flowing (This is why in the video I have the glass block slowing down the water flowing into the sandstone tank)
+- There were issues reported when using this mod on 1.16.5 together with ForgeEndertech and Optifine or GraalVM.
+Please upgrade to Optifine G8 or use another JVM.

 ## Older versions
 These are the previous iterations of this mod: